ddnexus/pagy/docs/extras/calendar.md

 The whole usage boils down to these steps:

-1. Configure the [pagy_calendar](#pagy-calendar-collection-configuration) method in your action
+1. Configure the [pagy_calendar](#pagy-calendar-collection-configuration) in your action
 2. Define the [pagy_calendar_period](#pagy-calendar-period-collection) method in your controller
 3. Define the [pagy_calendar_filter](#pagy-calendar-filter-collection-from-to) method in your controller
+4. Optionally define the [pagy_calendar_counts](#pagy-calendar-counts-collection-unit-from-to) in your controller
-4. Use it in your UI
+5. Use it in your UI

 [!button corners="pill" variant="success" text=":icon-play: Try it now!"](/playground.md#4-calendar-app)